veeso/termscp/docs/developer.md

 In addition to the 4 main components, other have been added through the time:

 - **config**: this module provides the configuration schema and serialization methods for it.
-- **fs**: this modules exposes the FsEntry entity and the explorers.
+- **fs**: this modules exposes the FsFile entity and the explorers.
 The explorers are structs which hold the content of the current directory; they also they take of filtering files up to your preferences and format file entries based on your configuration.
 - **system**: the system module provides a way to actually interact with the configuration, the ssh key storage and with the bookmarks.
 - **utils**: contains the utilities used by pretty much all the project.